rodrigocitadin/digiliza-api/README.md

 ## Reservation

-to create a reservation, you need to be logged and inform your id, table id, and the date
+to create a reservation, you need to be logged (bearer token) and inform your id, table id, and the date

 **POST** `localhost:3000/reservation`